christinesangphet/deep-learning-project/README.md

 ## Overview

 This project features a **song recommendation system** that suggests songs based on a user's mood or preference.
-Using a **Fine-Tuned Feedforward Neural Network** model, the system predicts song topics based on their lyrics and provides personalized recommendations. **Gradio** is used for interactive user input, allowing users to easily select topics and receive song recommendations.
+Using a **Fine-Tuned Feedforward Neural Network (FTNN)** model, the system predicts song topics based on their lyrics and provides personalized recommendations. **Gradio** is used for interactive user input, allowing users to easily select topics and receive song recommendations.

+The system is trained on a dataset from Kaggle: **"Music Dataset: 1950 to 2019"**.
+The dataset contains a variety of songs and their corresponding lyrics, which are used to predict topics such as sadness, romance, and violence.

 ## Process